 - If you think it is a severe allergic reaction or other emergency that can't wait, get the person to the nearest hospital or call 9-1-1.
 Otherwise, call your doctor.

-- Afterward, the reaction should be reported to the ''Vaccine Adverse Event Reporting System'' (VAERS).
-Your doctor might file this report, or you can do it yourself through the VAERS web site at http://www.vaers.hhs.gov, or by calling 1-800-822-7967.VAERS is only for reporting reactions.
-They do not give medical advice.
+- Reactions should be reported to the ''Vaccine Adverse Event Reporting System'' (VAERS).
+Your doctor should file this report, or you can do it yourself through the VAERS web site at http://www.vaers.hhs.gov, or by calling 1-800-822-7967.VAERS does not give medical advice.

 The National Vaccine Injury Compensation Program